rl-institut/multi-vector-simulator/docs/model/components.rst

 Energy consumption
 ##################

-Demands within the MVS are added as energy consumption assets in :code:`energyConsumption.csv`.
+Demands within the MVS are added as energy consumption assets in :ref:`energyConsumption.csv <consumption>`.
 Most importantly, they are defined by a timeseries, representing the demand profile, and their energy vector.
 A number of demand profiles can be defined for one energy system, both of the same and different energy vectors.
 The main optimization goal for the MVS is to supply the defined demand withouth fail for all of the timesteps in the simulation with the least cost of supply (comp. :ref:`economic_precalculation-label`).